 Do I need a permit for a hot tub?

-Fortunately, in most states and cities in the US and anywhere in the UK, a permit is not required if you need to install a standalone hot tub or spa on your property, whether you are installing an indoor or outdoor hot tub.
+Fortunately, in most states and cities in the US and anywhere in the UK, a permit is not required if you need to install a standalone hot tub or spa on your property, whether indoor or outdoor.

-You may wish to contact your local authority to get a definitive answer for your area.
+You may wish to contact your local authority for a definitive answer for your area.

-Installation of a built-in hot tub, perhaps as part of a swimming pool installation, may need a permit, but this will probably fall within the building permit for the entire pool complex.
+A built-in hot tub, perhaps installed as part of a swimming pool, may need a permit, but this will probably fall within the building permit for the entire pool complex.

 Hot Tub Maintenance Course